yvf/rust-ldap3/data/README.md

 This directory contains setup scripts and data files for creating an OpenLDAP server against which example programs can be run.
 The scripts expect that you have a recent-ish OpenLDAP installation on your system;
-they have been tested on CentOS 7 and Ubuntu 16.04.
-CentOS 6, Fedora, and recent Debian should also work.
+they expect that `slapadd` and `slapd` are in your $PATH.

+The scripts were originally tested on CentOS 7 and Ubuntu 16.04.
+Later Ubuntu releases should behave the same.
+Following the lead of its parent, RHEL, CentOS 8 no longer includes the OpenLDAP server.
+There, you can use the packages provided by the [LTB project](https://ltb-project.org/download), which also has the latest OpenLDAP for Debian and Ubuntu.

 * On Ubuntu, install `slapd` and `ldap-utils`.

-* On CentOS, install `openldap-servers` and `openldap-clients`.
+* On CentOS 7, install `openldap-servers` and `openldap-clients`.

+* On CentOS 8, configure the [LTB yum repository](https://ltb-project.org/documentation/openldap-rpm#yum_repository)
+  and install `openldap-ltb`.

-* On both distros, install `make`.
+* Whatever the distro, install `make`.

 This setup shouldn't be used for anything serious: in the interest of uniformity, it uses Debian-specific parameters for the config database